simeonthefirst/openai-adapter/README.md

 This Azure Function provides as an interface for submitting messages Azure-hosted OpenAI model and receiving answers.

 It generates ongoing conversations by buffering past messages and it historizes past conversations in an Azure Storage Table.
-Additionally, it contains the system message for the ai model, and adds it to every start of a new conversation.
+Additionally, it adds the system message for the OpenAI model to every start of a new conversation.

 ## How to set it up

-- Create Azure Storage Container with a Table and Azure OpenAI Model
+- Create Azure Storage Container with a table and Azure OpenAI Model.
 - Publish this Code to the Azure Function via ```func azure functionapp publish {your-function-name}```
 - Set enviroment variables for Azure OpenAI connection:
     - ```AZURE_STORAGE_CONNECTION_STRING```